JackBurdick/FAU_DeepLearning/README.md

 $ source /usr/local/bin/virtualenvwrapper.sh
 ```

-2. Create a virtual environment:
+- Create a virtual environment:
 ```
 $ mkvirtualenv fau-keras
 ```
 This will create a Python virtual environment named **fau-keras** .
 This creates the *fau-keras* folder inside ~/Envs.

-Work on a virtual environment:

-3. Work on a virtual environment:
+- Work on a virtual environment:
 If we want to access this virtual environment, just use the **workon**  command followed by the name of the virtual environment:
 ```
 $ workon <virtual env name>